2020 Citi Premier Review – WalletHub Editors

 Your earnings will always be worth 25% more when redeemed for airfare.
-That’s important to remember as you consider the 3 points per $1 spent on travel (including gas) that you’ll earn, in addition to 2 points per $1 on dining and entertainment, and 1 point per $1 on everything else.
+That’s important to remember as you consider the 3 points per $1 spent on air travel, hotels, gas, dining and at supermarkets that you’ll earn, in addition to 1 point per $1 on everything else.
 In other words, the card’s regular earning rates range from the points equivalent of 1% cash back up to 3.75% cash back, depending on where you make purchases and how you approach redemption.
 However you decide to use this card, carrying a balance from month to month should definitely be avoided.
 Citi Premier does not offer 0% introductory rates.

 So, to recap, this card is best for frequent travelers with excellent credit who always pay their monthly bills in full and are fine with booking all of their accommodations through the ThankYou Rewards website.
 To learn more, just keep reading below.

-- Initial Bonus: Spending at least $4,000 within three months of account opening will score you 60,000 bonus points.
+- Initial Bonus: Spending at least least $4,000 within 3 months of account opening will score you 60,000 bonus points.
 That bonus is worth $600 in gift cards or $750 in airfare booked through Citi.
 That’s one of the biggest initial bonuses on the market.
 Need we say more?

 - Gas Stations